samjgorman/p2p-prototype/README.md

 WebRTC says it can set up a secure channel, but is vulnerable to MITM if the discovery channel is insecure.
 I'm assuming that encrypting the signaling packets should solve that issue.

+### [WIP] Set up guide:

+1. Run node app.js in the build directory to open a peer connection.
+2. Open another peer connection with node app.js on another process or machine.
+3. Exchange secure hashes as prompted to instantiate a connection and begin talking.